pelagios/recogito2/README.md

 ## Running in production

-* To test production mode before deploying, type `activator testProd`
+* To test production mode before deploying, type `sbt testProd`
+* To change to a different port (than default 9000), type `sbt "testProd -Dhttp.port=9876"`
 * For full production deployment, refer to the current [Play Framework docs](https://www.playframework.com/documentation/2.5.x/Production)
 * Be sure to set a random application secret in `conf/application.conf`.
-Play includes a utility to generate one for you - type `activator playGenerateSecret`.
+Play includes a utility to generate one for you - type `sbt playGenerateSecret`.
 * Production deployment requires an installation of [ElasticSearch v2.4.4](https://www.elastic.co/downloads/past-releases/elasticsearch-2-4-4).
   (Recogito will automatically create an embedded ElasticSearch index if cannot find a running